scious/documentation/docs/bask/latest.md

 ### `Bask Auto Push`

-Set Bask to automatically push local changes to your Bubble plugin without running your `build` script.
+Set Bask to automatically push local changes to your Bubble plugin without running your `build.js` script.
 To trigger an automatic push, simply unfocus your VS Code editor (switch tabs to your bubble development app).
 This is the default push mode.

 - Project folder is already be defined in a way that VS Code can detect is a bask repository
 - If project is already up to date, then don't push any changes.
 Notify that remote is already up to date.